 Over the past 20 years, there has been notable success in Matsui’s BSP program.
 For example:

-John Matsui has expandied his influence across the Berkeley campus through his leadership as Chair of the Coalition for Excellence and Diversity in Mathematics, Science and Engineering.
-The Coalition is developing a campus-wide effort involving five STEM fields (in four colleges) to recruit and retain low income, first generation, and underrepresented ethnic minority students.
+John Matsui has expanded his influence across the Berkeley campus through his leadership as Chair of the Coalition for Excellence and Diversity in Mathematics, Science and Engineering.
+The Coalition is developing a campus-wide effort involving five STEM fields (in four colleges) to recruit and retain low income, first-generation, and underrepresented ethnic minority students.
 In addition, Dr. Matsui has disseminated his BSP model statewide and nationally, and has helped to establish similar mentoring programs at 11 colleges and universities in eight states, including three other University of California campuses.